Muterra/doc-golix/spec.md

 ### 8. Target MUIDs

 An ordered list of the MUIDs for each frame.
-If the dynamic binding is being used as a buffered object, sort in ascending order of recency (ie, oldest first).
+Order will be enforced and can be meaningful.

+Note that it is impossible to have two *different* dynamic bindings with identical initial target lists.
+It is therefore also impossible to preallocate multiple dynamic "branches".
+Applications seeking such functionality should create a new dynamic binding at the branch point, updating downstream references to point to the new binding where appropriate.
+Alternatively, they may immediately create two dynamic bindings with no history, but different target lists, for example:

+Binding A:

+1. MUID #1
+2. MUID #2
+3. MUID #3**a**

+Binding B:

+1. MUID #1
+2. MUID #2
+3. MUID #3**b**

 ### 9. Dynamic address algorithm